katholiek-onderwijs-vlaanderen/odoutils/BACKLOG.md

 * Update README.md

 SHOULD
-* Add parameter to allow specifying the version of postgres to use. (must delete + create dockers if necessary)
+* Add parameter to allow specifying the version of postgres to use. (must delete + create dockers if necessary) (will require refactoring options handling)
-* Add parameter to allow specifying the version of odoo to use. (must delete + create dockers if necessary)
+* Add parameter to allow specifying the version of odoo to use. (must delete + create dockers if necessary) (will require refactoring options handling)
+* Rename repository to odoutils.sh, and test script to odounit.sh
+* Add odorun.sh for running one or more modules from docker.

 COULD

+WILL NOT
 * Determine default postgres version automatically.

-WOULD

 DONE: